rongcuid/MSCC/README.md

 $ make
 ```

-**FENCE.I will fail!
-However, this is not a problem for RV32I v2.1 specification**

 Subarch tests are used to test incomplete CPU implementation.
 Each test
 depends only on instructions tested by previous tests.
 To run subarch test, run: